uncw-library/carousels/README.md

 #### To run tests on dev box

-  - `docker-compose exec bento npm run test`
+  - `docker-compose exec new-titles npm run test`
   - (none yet)

 #### To lint the dev box

-  - `docker-compose exec bento npx eslint .`
+  - `docker-compose exec new-titles npx eslint .`

 ### To build a prod box